dronomyio/Autonomous_Trade_Analytics/README.md

 3. **Trajectory System**: Recording and tracking every action, state, and result
 4. **Task Verification**: Validating if trading objectives have been accomplished
 5. **Web Dashboard**: Visualizing portfolio performance and agent decisions
+6. **Financial Tools**: Suite of quantitative analysis tools for financial engineering

 ## Setup Instructions